Lady Chatterley's Lover and D.H. Lawrence's Views on Sex

 This is the power of Lady Chatterley's Lover.
 Lawrence's controversial views would have been nothing more than dead philosophical abstractions but for the fact that he was a gifted storyteller.
 He humanized his sexual philosophy in the form of a novel to give his readers flesh and blood characters of what he was trying to articulate.
 The protagonists of Lady Chatterley's Lover, Connie, her husband Clifford, and the gamekeeper, Oliver Mellors, became mouthpieces for Lawrence to express his own views.

 One exchange provides an excellent example of what Lawrence was getting at, setting up a clash between the old way of thinking about sex and the new one.
-At this point in the story, Connie's affair with Mellors has been going on for some time, and she is thoroughly disillusioned in her sexless marriage to Clifford.
+Connie's affair with Mellors has been going on for some time at this point in the story, and she is thoroughly disillusioned in her sexless marriage to Clifford.

 Clifford: "Do you like your physique?"